 Complex bit access types are encoded to fit into small table cells.
-Table 6-30 shows the codes that are used for access types in this section.
+Table 6-66 shows the codes that are used for access types in this section.

-Table 6-30.
-SPI_Register_Map Access Type Codes
+Table 6-66, SPI Register Map Access Type Codes

-Table 0-30.
-Of I_Register_map Access Type Codes
+Table 6-66.
+SPI_Register Map Access Type Codes

 Access Type Code Description

-Read Type Read Type
+Read Type

 R R Read

 Write Type

 W W Write

 Reset or Default Value

 -n Value after reset or the default value

 Register Array V ariables

 i,j,k,l,m,n When these variables are used in a register name, an offset, or an address, they refer to the value of a register array where the register is part of a group of repeating registers.
 The register groups form a hierarchical structure and the array is represented with a formula.

+У When this variable is used in a register name, an offset, or an address it refers to the value of a register array.